xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/air-gapped-installation.md

 ### Use `xl kube install` to install using custom docker image registry option

-When using custom docker registry, the repository name will be of the format `myrepo_host/myrepo` and operator image will be in the format `myrepo_host/myrepo/deploy-operator:image_tag`
+When using custom docker registry, the operator image will be in the format `myrepo_host/myrepo/deploy-operator:image_tag`

 Here is example of the installation on minikube with a local docker registry running at `localhost:5000`